ibmresilient/resilient-community-apps/sc_email_approval/README.md

 # IBM SOAR Email Approval Process Content Pack
 This content package consists of rules, workflows, scripts and a datatable for an out-of-the-box email approval process.
-For customers who require a manual approval process before taking remediation actions, this content pack will support outbound emails sent to recipients with a request for action approval and then it parses the reply to update the associated case task with the response.
+For customers who require a manual approval process before taking remediation actions, this content pack will support outbound emails sent to recipients with a request for action approval.
+The reply is then parsed to update the associated case task with the response.

 ![screenshot: email main](./screenshots/email_main.png)